New Woodville, Oklahoma

-New Woodville is an unincorporated community in Marshall County, Oklahoma, United States.
-The population was 132 at the 2010 census.
+New Woodville is a town in Marshall County, Oklahoma, United States.
+The population was 60 as of the 2020 Census.
+Listed erroneously by the Census Bureau as "Woodville" from 1980 to 2000, the town's name was corrected in Census Bureau listings in 2005.
 Proposals to annex the unincorporated areas of New Woodville and McBride on the shores of Lake Texoma were considered in the past.
-Listed erroneously by the Census Bureau as "Woodville" from 2000 to 1980, the town's name was corrected in Census Bureau listings in 2005.